Toxic foods to avoid

-- Sweet peas, love apple and lilies
+Sweet peas, love apple and lilies

   Toxic foods to prevent your cat from eating

   A number of foods you’re likely to have in your house are toxic to cats, with signs ranging from sickness to severe organ damage.

   As with dogs, chocolate is toxic to cats due to the present of theobromine.
 The darker the chocolate, the more theobromine is present.
 Depending on the amount and type of chocolate consumed, your cat can suffer with an abnormal heart rhythm, tremors, seizure and even death.

   Onions and garlic both cause problems in your cat’s body, as they can encourage red blood cells to break down and lead to anemia.
 They can also cause gastrointestinal upset, resulting in diarrhea.
 Grapes and raisins are similarly toxic, eventually causing kidney failure; early warning signs in your cat are repeated vomiting and hyperactivity.

   Although protein is a crucial part of your cat’s diet, certain types of protein can be damaging to their health.
 Giving your cat raw eggs puts them at risk of food poisoning, but it also can interfere with their ability to absorb the B vitamin biotin due to the presence of a protein called avidin in the egg white.
 If your cat eats large quantities of liver, this can cause a vitamin A toxicity, which can affect their bones and lead to osteoporosis.

-You should avoid giving your cat table scraps or leftovers from your meal; it encourages begging behavior, can contribute to weight gain, and can also damage their digestive system.
+  You should avoid giving your cat table scraps or leftovers from your meal; it encourages begging behavior, can contribute to weight gain, and also damage their digestive system.
 Fatty or fried foods can be too rich for your cat and can cause diarrhea.
 Alcohol and caffeine should not be given to your cat, as the effects a human feels from these substances are more severe in cats due to their small size and can cause serious damage.

-Although the image of a cat drinking a saucer of milk is common, you shouldn't do it; after weaning, your cat's lactose intolerance increases and ingesting milk can lead to digestive upset and discomfort.
+  Although the image of a cat drinking a saucer of milk is common, after weaning, your cat’s lactose intolerance increases and ingesting cow or goat milk can lead to digestive upset and discomfort.